hello-robot/stretch_ai/src/stretch_ros2_bridge/README.md

 ### Running

-In one terminal build robot_hw_python package after any changes has been made:
+In one terminal build stretch_ros2_bridge package after any changes has been made:
 ```
 cd ~/ament_ws
-colcon build --symlink-install --packages-select robot_hw_python
+colcon build --symlink-install --packages-select stretch_ros2_bridge
 ```
 Using the `--symlink-install` flag means that you only need to run this once if you make any edits.